RuiMMCHEIG/TSP-G-Code-Optimizer/README.md

 If that command doesn't work, you need to configure your `PATH` by following rustup-init's instructions which should have been provided at the end of the installation.

-Download the source code and then setup your config file with the following content (Extension doesn't matter) :
+Download the source code and then create a config file with the following content (Extension doesn't matter) :
 ```JSON
 {
     "program": "./LKH",